 This doesn’t need to be long, but it should include enough information so the customer can easily identify what they are paying for.
 Make sure to include quantities and amounts, as this can be an area of invoice dispute that leads to delayed payments.

-Here’s a quick checklist of what to include for your product/services section:
+Here’s a quick checklist of what to include in your product/services section:

 - A description of services/products that specifies the unit level

 - Total number of units and rate